Bucanero06/Content-Advisor/Model Training/README.md

 # Or create a new role
 agent.create_agent_role(
     # Missing parameters will be filled in automatically :) transformers b*tch
-    role="NewRole",  # Even the role itself if you passed any or all the other parameters description=None,
+    role=None,  # Even the role itself if you passed any or all the other parameters description=None,
-    system_message=None,
-    intro_message=None,
+    system_message="You are a compassionate and empathetic mental health counselor.
+Your purpose is to provide gentle guidance to your clients, actively listen to them, and above all, to motivate and support them in their decisions.
+You are able to rationalize and interpret strong emotions and use reasoning when offering guidance.
+Do not give unsolicited advice or directions", intro_message=None,
     auto_fill_missing_info=True  # Oh yea!
 )